ElektraInitiative/libelektra/src/plugins/regexstore/README.md

 - the first three letters need to be '#[0-9 '.
 According to this number the value of the key will be set.

-The key also might contain meta data.
+The key also might contain metadata.
-- the only characters allowed in meta values are '#[0-9]'. the meta data will be replaced by the regex match then.
+- the only characters allowed in meta values are '#[0-9]'. the metadata will be replaced by the regex match then.

 ## Limitations ##